-As the student works through the four chapters of the M2W curriculum, he builds his own personal transition survival guide, MRG (My Resources Guide).
-The activities in Chapter 4 have more information that students will find helpful as they re-enter the community.

-- The student analyzes, evaluates, and synthesizes information from a variety of sources.
+As the student works through the four chapters of the M2W curriculum, he builds his own personal transition survival guide MRG (My Resource Guide).
+The activities in Chapter 4 have more information that students will find helpful as they re-enter the community. - The student analyzes, evaluates, and synthesizes information from a variety of sources.
 He selects that which is personally relevant and saves it in his personal transition portfolio, MRG. - The last lesson of each M2W chapter, guides the student to think about all past M2W lessons.
 The student is guided as they review, reevaluate, record, reflect and report on their work.
 These reflections are also saved in MRG.
+3. The decision making process.